justdheja/justdheja/README.md

 👀 `I'm currently studying about front-end development and many cool things`
 🎓 `I'm a student of Information Technology Gadjah Mada University`
-🔬 `I do some personal & organization research /project`
+🔬 `I do some personal & organization research / project`

 ___